elenaferr0/tsp-optimization/report/sections/exact.typ

 To understand which implementation is more efficient in terms of memory, the number of variables and constraints created by each formulation can be compared.
 - with regard to variables, @GG produces $2 n^2 - 3 n + 1$, while @MTZ: $n^2 - 1$.
 Therefore, given that
   $ 2 n^2 - 3 n + 1 < n^2 - 1 => 1 < n < 2 $
-  the @MTZ formulation is, in practice, producing less variables than @GG with equal size of the problem.
+  the @MTZ formulation is, in practice, always producing less variables than @GG with equal size of the problem.

 - for what concerns constraints instead, they both create $n(n + 1)$ and therefore they are equivalent in this regard.